QI-CSHL/QuantLabs2025/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 this:<img src="images/lab05/cellpose_gui.png" style="width:6in" />

 Open the file `001_img.tif` by dragging it onto the open window.
-You can find this file in the `easy` folder in the [Lab Data share](https://www.dropbox.com/scl/fo/w1bnjqv6w5qilrwowk9y4/ABWY13mHLfp6h1ZrEvPypdM/QI%202025%20Analysis%20Lab%20Data/DL4MIA?dl=0&rlkey=s7fviytt7uv5spavsyz856gdl&subfolder_nav_tracking=1).
+You can find this file in the `DL4MIA/easy` folder in the [Lab Data share](https://tinyurl.com/QI2025AnalysisLabData) ).

 We need to tell cellpose (roughly) how large our objects are (you can do so via the `cell diameter`) field.
 How might we estimate this?
 Keep in